Learning linear dynamical systems under convex constraints: Abstract

 \section{Abstract}

-We consider the problem of finite-time identification of linear dynamical systems from a single trajectory.
-Recent results have predominantly focused on the setup where no structural assumption is made on the system matrix $A^* \in \matR^{n \times n}$, and have consequently analyzed the ordinary least squares (OLS) estimator in detail.
-We assume prior structural information on $A^*$ is available, which can be captured in the form of a convex set $\calK$ containing $\calA^*$.
-For the solution of the ensuing constrained least squares estimator, we derive non-asymptotic error bounds in the Frobenius norm which depend on the local size of the tangent cone of $\calK$ at $A^*$.
-To illustrate the usefulness of this result, we instantiate it for the settings where, (i) $\calK$ is a $d$ dimensional subspace of $\mathbb{R}^{n \times n}$, or (ii) $A^*$ is $k$-sparse and $\calK$ is a suitably scaled $\ell_1$ ball.
-In the regimes where $d, k \ll n^2$, our bounds improve upon those obtained from the OLS estimator.
+We consider the problem of finite-time identification of linear dynamical systems from $T$ samples of a single trajectory.
+Recent results have predominantly focused on the setup where \revo{either} no structural assumption is made on the system matrix $A^* \in \matR^{n \times n}$, \revo{or specific structural assumptions (e.g. sparsity) are made on $A^*$.} We assume prior structural information on $A^*$ is available, which can be captured in the form of a convex set $\calK$ containing $A^*$.
+For the solution of the ensuing constrained least squares estimator, we derive non-asymptotic error bounds in the Frobenius norm that depend on the local size of $\calK$ at $A^*$.
+To illustrate the usefulness of these results, we instantiate them for four examples, namely when (i) $A^*$ is sparse and $\calK$ is a suitably scaled $\ell_1$ ball; (ii) $\calK$ is a subspace; (iii) $\calK$ consists of matrices each of which is formed by sampling a bivariate convex function on a uniform $n \times n$ grid (convex regression); (iv) $\calK$ consists of matrices each row of which is formed by uniform sampling (with step size $1/T$) of a univariate Lipschitz function.
+In all these situations, we show that $A^*$ can be reliably estimated for values of $T$ much smaller than what is needed for the unconstrained setting.